AEO vs GEO: Are They the Same Thing? (And Where SEO Fits)

 Four differences change day-to-day work:

-• Third-party weight.
+- Third-party weight.
 Rankings reward your domain.
 Answers pull heavily from sources about you: review platforms, communities, publications.
-Your citable footprint extends far beyond your site, and citation tracking exists to map exactly which domains engines lean on in your category.
+Your citable footprint extends far beyond your site, and mapping which domains the engines lean on in your category is where optimization work actually starts.

 The metrics that belong to each